BurnedOliveTree/Olive/VISION.md

-# Vision of Felis
+# Vision of Olive

-This document is about vision of Felis, a strongly typed language that is being created for the purpose of the project from TKOM.
+This document is about vision of Olive, a strongly typed language that is being created for the purpose of the project from TKOM.

 ## Functionality